 Join now for only $71.42/day and start cashing in on more winners!

-*This subscription currently includes 1 NBA pick but more may be added during the term of the subscription.
+*This subscription currently includes 1 MLB pick but more may be added during the term of the subscription.

 Guaranteed to show a profit or you get an additional 7 days FREE!

 |Australia (W) vs Jamaica (W)||OVER 4½ -104||Top Premium||4-1||Win||100||Show|

 At 7:20 PM ET on Wednesday, we will be playing the money-line on the Atlanta Braves (956) versus the New York Mets (955) listing both starting pitchers Max Fried and Steven Matz.
 THE SITUATION: New York (35-38) won the second game of this series yesterday with their 10-2 victory behind Jacob DeGrom.
 The Mets had lost four of their last five games before that victory.
 Atlanta (43-31) has still won ten of their last twelve games.